Fingertips/gm-ads/index.md

 ### Suggestions and recommendations

+The following suggestions and recommendations are non-normative, but might help with your implementation.

 * Make sure to test in Mobile Safari on actual iPhone and iPad hardware devices.
 Don’t rely on testing in desktop Safari or the iOS simulator only.
 * Use desktop Safari’s “Responsive Design Mode” to test how your responsive implementation adjusts to different viewport sizes.
 * Do not attempt to render bitmap graphics at 1:1 physical resolution.
 Try to find a good balance between visual quality and file size.